Key takeaways

 Wrike provides online proofing tools for managing frequent reviews and approvals.
 This setup works particularly well for creative and marketing teams collaborating on visual assets and looking to centralize feedback.

-You can compare file versions side by side, which makes it easier to identify changes and flag issues.
-Additionally, you can directly add comments to images, videos, PDFs, folders, or projects, with visual markers placed on the file to link feedback to a specific area.
+I usually compare file versions side by side, which makes it easier to identify changes and flag issues.
+I also leave comments to images, videos, PDFs, folders, or projects, with visual markers placed on the file so I can link feedback to a specific area.

 Read more: Wrike for marketers buyer’s guide